reach/router/website/src/markdown/tutorial/07-index-routes.md

 </Router>
 ```

-Now when you visit "/invoices" you'll see the new component.
+Now click on the "invoices" link.
+When you visit "/invoices" you'll see the new component.